ThalesGroup/CipherTrust_Application_Protection/key_management/csharp/README.md

 In order to run C# samples,
 1. .NET 6.0 or higher must be installed.
 1. CipherTrust.CADP.NETCore NuGet package must be installed.
+1. Key must be present on CipherTrust Manager.
+For NaeGetKeyVersionById.cs, key should be NAE versioned.

 ## Usage:
 1. Create a console application.
 Let's say `SampleApp`.